chrfrantz/ParallelLauncher/README.md

 # ParallelLauncher
 Automates compilation and launching of Java executables with instance-specific parameterization alongside consideration of JDK choice, CPU core allocation, as well as multi-OS support.
 Further includes MetaLauncher to coordinate execution of multiple ParallelLauncher instances.
 Includes various helper utilities to generate parameter sets.
-Note that this framework has been written based on the JVM 8 security architecture and relies on features that are no longer accessible in more recent Java versions.
+Note that this framework has been written based on the JVM 8 security architecture and relies on features that are available until Java 16 (deprecated in Java 17, but available with explicit configuration up to version 23), but no longer accessible in more recent Java versions.

 Developer: Christopher Frantz